arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 getState(callback: AsyncCallback\<SocketStateBase\>): void

-Obtains the status of the TLSSocket connection.
+Obtains the status of the TLS socket connection.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Communication.NetStack